emosher/kbtask/README.md

 kbtask
 ======

-A Kanban Task manager app
+A Kanban Task manager app.
+Deprecated as of Spring 2013 - I only have so much time. :)